rclevy/RotationCurveTiltedRings/README.md

 	save_dir : str
 		Path to directory to save output plots
 	plotON: flag
-		If True or NOT GIVEN, will make and save intermediate plots If False, will NOT make intermediate plots rotmodel : flag
+		If True or NOT GIVEN, will make and save intermediate plots showing the fits per ring If False, will NOT make intermediate plots rotmodel : flag
 		If 'rotonly', fits only the rotation (cosine) component